 DNA replication & genome stability group

-The group is based at the Dunn School, University of Oxford.
+The group is based at The Earlham Institute on the Norwich Research Park.
 We are interested in understanding how cells faithfully complete genome replication.
 To achieve this we use cutting-edge cellular, molecular, genomic, bio-informatic and mathematical modelling approaches in a variety of model systems.
 Ultimately, we are motivated to understand the basic biology that underpins cell growth and division.

 All cells contain a complete copy of the organism’s DNA, the genetic blueprint of life, packaged into discrete units called chromosomes.
 Since new cells need a copy of the genetic material, the chromosomes must be completely and accurately replicated before the cell can divide.
 Our research aims to determine how cells ensure that the replication of each chromosome is completed before cell division.
 Select a tab below to learn more.